bcrowell/entropy/README.md

 cell in momentum.
 One method of getting ergodic behavior is to use the island option.
 Another method that seems to work is to use nonzero values of both gx and gy.

+To learn about this sort of thing, the keyword to search on is "dynamical billiards."

 To do
 =====
 In temps mode, graph the temperatures of the two sides.

+Add pause option so that it starts in paused mode and gives me a time to explain after loading a particular link.

 Gory details
 ============